Choir of Somerville College, Oxford: Performances

 The choir has sung services and concerts at Blackburn, Coventry, Southwark, St Paul's, Wells, Worcester and Winchester cathedrals, as well as in places such as Brighton, Oxford, Swindon and Upton.
 The choir has been involved in two opera productions: Gluck's Orfeo ed Euridice and Purcell’s Dido and Aeneas.

 In 2009/2010 the choir appeared in a memorial concert for Somerville alumna Iris Murdoch, performed Handel's Messiah and gave a performance of John Tavener's Song for Athene in the presence of Tavener himself and his wife, a Somerville alumna.

 In 2010/2011 the choir performed Bach's St John Passion and recorded its first commercial CD, under David Crown's directorship: 'Requiem æternam' (Maurice Duruflé's Requiem and Robin Milford's Mass for Five Voices), which was released by Stone Records in 2012.
 The album features Guy Johnston (cello), Christine Rice (mezzo-soprano) and Mark Stone (baritone).

 In 2011/2012 the choir performed Bach's Easter cantata Christ lag in Todesbanden and Schubert's Mass No. 2 with an orchestra and sang evensong at St Paul's Cathedral to mark the Diamond Jubilee of Elizabeth II.
 The choir also toured Lancashire, singing concerts at Blackburn Cathedral and Lancaster Priory.

 Engagements in 2012/2013 included further performances at St Paul's Cathedral, a concert at the Liberal Jewish Synagogue in London as well as the release of a second CD, 'Advent Calendar', in Autumn 2013 which was featured in the in-flight programming of selected British Airways flights.
 The choir also made an appearance on BBC Radio 3.

 In 2014 the choir sang evensong at Coventry Cathedral and gave two performances of Bach's St John Passion featuring an orchestra and soloists from the Royal College of Music.

 On 14 June 2015 the choir hosted a special evensong, attended by many choir alumni, to bid farewell Director of Chapel Music, David Crown, who had been in post for eight years.
 In January 2017, William Dawes was appointed Director of Chapel Music.

 In November 2022, the choir released its next album, 'The Dawn of Grace: Music for Christmas'.
 The album features the music of female composers Judith Weir, Cecilia McDowall, Errollyn Wallen, Cheryl Frances-Hoad, Joanna Marsh, Shruthi Rajasekar, Abbie Betinis, Kerensa Briggs, Sarah Quartel, Anna Semple, and more.

-On 22 August 2025, the choir released its latest disc, 'Divine Light: The Living Indian Choral Tradition', including works by Indian and Indian-heritage composers Reena Esmail, Nirmala Rajasekar, Vanraj Bhatia, Victor Paranjoti, and Shruthi Rajasekar along with choral compositions setting Indian texts by Gabriel Jackson and Craig Hella Johnson.
+On 22 August 2025, the choir released 'Divine Light: The Living Indian Choral Tradition', including works by Indian and Indian-heritage composers Reena Esmail, Nirmala Rajasekar, Vanraj Bhatia, Victor Paranjoti, and Shruthi Rajasekar along with choral compositions setting Indian texts by Gabriel Jackson and Craig Hella Johnson.

+On 8 May 2026, the choir released its latest disc, 'Moonrise: Choral Works by Christopher Churcher'.
+The album features sacred and secular compositions by Churcher, a member of the choir.
+It includes the Pride Motets, commissioned for Somerville College’s LGBTQ Pride services, and Wintersongs which set the text of three carols.